Approved by the president

 - monitor and analyze usage and trends to improve users’ experiences with this website.

-SUNY Oneonta and authorized third-party vendors may use tracking technologies such as cookies, identifiers and web beacons to automatically collect user information.
+SUNY Oneonta and service providers may use marketing technologies such as cookies, identifiers and web beacons to automatically collect user information.
 Tools may include:

 Google Analytics, Google AdWords, and Google Tag Manager

 Google may use a combination of first-party cookies and identifiers (such as the Google Analytics cookies) and third-party cookies and identifiers (such as Google advertising cookies).